Trail Blazing 101

 Did you know that we originally thought hey… “Let’s do this by hand.
 Let’s grab some gloves, a buck saw, some bear spray and a hatchet and blaze a trail!”

-That lasted exactly 2.5 hours, 4 liters of water, 1 argument with a stump and 2 band-aids.
+We lasted all of two and a half hours, went through four liters of water, had one big argument with a stump and used three band-aids.

 Trail Blazing 101